FLTXC

 * Flash Flood Warning for...

-* At 606 PM CDT, Doppler radar indicated thunderstorms producing
+* At 543 AM CDT, Doppler radar and automated rain gauges indicated

-have fallen.
-Additional rainfall amounts of 0.5 to 1 inch are
+1 and 3 inches of rain have fallen.
+Additional rainfall amounts of

 HAZARD...Flash flooding caused by thunderstorms.